kaiokot/gpod/README.md

 Using the Azure Cognitive Services to describe the pictures taken to make things more interesting...

-And then create some really cool time lapses  :laughing:
+And then create some really cool time lapses :smile:

 First POC